Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Exhaust Varre's dialogue at [Rose Church](https://eldenring.wiki.fextralife.com/Rose+Church).
 He'll give you [Festering Bloody Finger](https://eldenring.wiki.fextralife.com/Festering+Bloody+Finger) (x5).
 Use them to perform 3 invasions (success/failure has no impact).
 (04-15)

-- [ ] Exhaust Varre's dialogue at The First Step Site of Grace.
+- [x] Exhaust Varre's dialogue at The First Step Site of Grace.
+(04-17)

-- [ ] Soak the Lord of Blood’s Favor in the blood of a maiden to turn it into the Bloodied Lord of Blood’s Favor.
-For this, do any one of the following, and interact with the corpse:
+- [x] Soak the Lord of Blood’s Favor in the blood of a maiden to turn it into the Bloodied Lord of Blood’s Favor.
+For this, do any one of the following, and interact with the corpse: (04-17)

-  - [ ] Find the dead maiden in the [Church of Inhibition](https://eldenring.wiki.fextralife.com/Church+of+Inhibition).
+  - [x] Find the dead maiden in the [Church of Inhibition](https://eldenring.wiki.fextralife.com/Church+of+Inhibition).

   - [ ] Kill [Hyetta](https://eldenring.wiki.fextralife.com/Hyetta).

-- [ ] Give Varre the [Bloodied Lord of Blood’s Favor](https://eldenring.wiki.fextralife.com/Bloodied+Lord+of+Blood’s+Favor).
+- [x] Give Varre the [Bloodied Lord of Blood’s Favor](https://eldenring.wiki.fextralife.com/Bloodied+Lord+of+Blood’s+Favor).
 He'll give you a resusable [Bloody Finger](https://eldenring.wiki.fextralife.com/Bloody+Finger), and the [Pureblood Knight's Medal](https://eldenring.wiki.fextralife.com/Pureblood+Knight's+Medal).
+(04-17)

 - [ ] He'll invade 3 times in the blood swamp, kill him to get his armor set